Thomas2021-A/INTEL---BUG-DETECTION-AND-FIXING/README.md

-# Bug Detection and Automated Fixing
+# Bug Detection and Fixing

 ## 📌 Project Description
 This project automates the process of detecting and fixing bugs in Python code using machine learning techniques.
 It utilizes a combination of traditional ML (TF-IDF + Random Forest) and deep learning (CodeT5 Transformer) to not only classify buggy code but also suggest context-aware fixes.